OneIdentity/SafeguardDotNet/Samples/README.md

   change.
 This sort of service could be used to update a password stored in a configuration file for a legacy application.

+  This project was initially developed using Visual Studio Code.
+It can be modified using either Visual Studio Code or Visual Studio 2017.
+It targets .NET Core 2.1 runtime.

 - ServiceNowTicketValidator

   By default, the Safeguard ServiceNow integration will only check for the existence